 The degree offers an optional thesis and subsequent oral defense.
 The non–thesis track requires a capstone project centered on in–depth analysis of policy.
 All distance learners pay the same tuition rate, regardless of their state residency status, but cost varies according to whether an individual chooses the thesis or non–thesis track.

-Admission requires a completed baccalaureate degree from an accredited university in criminology, criminal justice, or a related field, and either a minimum 3.0 GPA or a GRE combined score of 290.
+Admission requires a completed bachelor’s degree from an accredited university in criminology, criminal justice, or a related field, and either a minimum 3.0 GPA or a GRE combined score of 290.
 Students must also schedule an advising appointment to obtain a release before they can formally register for classes.
-Summer enrollment enables a student to complete the four-semester program within 18 months.
+Summer enrollment enables a student to complete the four–semester program within 18 months.

 The curriculum requires completion of a minimum 30 hours, the majority comprising core classes in criminal justice policy and theory.
 Students may take between 12 and 18 credit hours in elective courses.
 Advisor approval must be given prior to registration for an elective course outside of the specified discipline.
 Graduates may pursue optional certification in homeland security and community corrections.
-MSU is regionally accredited from the Higher Learning Commission.

 6. Regis University

-Based in Denver, Colorado, Regis University's MS in Criminology serves students interested in the study of criminal behavior while maintaining its signature Jesuit, Catholic perspective.
-Learners can complete the accelerated, 36-credit-hour program entirely online and, with start dates offered six times a year, they can study flexibly at their own pace.
-In addition, starting in Fall, 2018 all ground-based courses will be 5 weeks in duration instead of 8 weeks.
+Based in Denver, Colorado, Regis University’s MS in Criminology serves students interested in the study of criminal behavior while maintaining its signature Jesuit, Catholic perspective.
+Learners can complete the accelerated, 36–credit–hour program entirely online and, with start dates offered six times a year, they can study flexibly at their own pace.
+In addition, starting in Fall, 2018 all ground–based courses will be five weeks in duration instead of eight weeks.
 This will enable students to finish the program in 18 months if they so desire.